NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 In the current design, it is the *use* of a type which is stateless.
 Types can be declared stateless as well, but this really only means that all uses of them to declare objects will implicitly be stateless.
 So this restricts how the type may be used, but not the semantics of it.

-Because statelessness can be applied to any empty class at its point of use, if a user wants to be able to use an empty class in a non-stateless way, then they simply do not declare the class to be stateless.
+Because statelessness can be applied to any PST class at its point of use, if a user wants to be able to use an PST class in a non-stateless way, then they simply do not declare the class to be stateless.

 And therefore, if you declare a class to be stateless, you truly intend for it to only be used as a subobject of another type.
 This would be useful for a CRTP base class, for example, where it is a logical error to create an object of the class which is not a base class.

-### Trivial copyability
+## Trivial copyability

 Trivial copyability is another area that can be problematic with stateless subobjects.
 We explicitly forbid trivial copying into a base class subobject of another class ([basic.types]/2).

 Similarly, we must explicitly forbid trivial copying into stateless subobojects.
 Trivial copying *from* a stateless subobject should be OK.
 Though this is only "OK" in the sense that the program is not ill-formed or that there us undefined behavior.
-The value copied is undefined, but that doesn't matter, since you could only ever use that value to initialize a type that is layout compatible with an empty class.
-Namely, another empty class.
-And empty classes have no value.
+The value copied is undefined, but that doesn't matter, since you could only ever use that value to initialize a type that is layout compatible with an PST class.
+Namely, another PST class.
+And PST classes have no value.

-### offsetof
+## offsetof

 `offsetof` will obviously not be affected by stateless subobject members of another type.
 However, if `offsetof` is applied to a stateless subobject, what is the result?

 I would suggest that this either be undefined or 0.

-# Potential issues

-## Empty object identity {#identity}
+## Unique identity problem {#identity}

-A type with no data members is empty of valid data.
+A non-virtual type with no data members or base class data members is empty of valid data.
 It has no real value representation.
 But under current C++ rules, it does have one important piece of state: itself.

-The present rules of C++ require that every object have identity that is (almost) unique from every other object.
-There are two exceptions to this: a member subobject of a type may have a pointer value equal to the containing object.
-And base class subobject(s) may have pointer values equal to their derived classes.
+The present rules of C++ allow a number of cases where the addresses of two object instances are equal.
+This usually involves subobjects: base classes can have the same address as the derived class.
+The first member subobject often has the address of the containing class.
+And for standard layout, empty base classes will have the same address as the first member, which will have the same address as the containing class.

-However, the current rules effectively guarantee that, for any two distinct objects of the same dynamic type `T`, they will have *different addresses*.
-As such, it is possible for an empty type to have out-of-object state by using its `this` pointer as a unique identifier to access said state.
+Despite all of this, there is one inviolate rule with subobject layout: for any two distinct objects of the same dynamic type `T`, they will have *different addresses*.
+Because of this rule, a type which is possibly stateless can grant itself state by using its `this` pointer as a unique identifier to access external state.

-The current version of stateless subobjects changes things so that it breaks that rule.
-If a type has two stateless subobjects of the same type, the compiler may assign them the same address.
-And if that type expects its object to have identity, the object's functionality may be broken.
+As such, blindly applying `stateless` to any PST could have unpleasant consequences.
+The purpose of the [unique identity rule](#unique_rule) is to avoid situations where two such member subobjects could have the same address.

-There are ways to resolve this problem.
+Various alternatives were considered to solve this problem.

-### Explicitly forbid the problem cases

-The problem arises because two stateless subobjects of the same type exist within the same containing type.
-So we can simply forbid that.
-This is a special case rule, much as we declare that types stop being standard layout if their first NSDM is the same type as one of their empty base classes.

-We declare that an object which has more than one stateless subobject of the same type (whether base class or member) is il-formed.
-This would be recursive, up the subobject containment hierarchy.
-However, it stops looking if it recurses through most non-stateless subobjects.

-Here are some examples to clarify things:

-	stateless struct no_state{};
-	struct multiple
-	{
-		no_state ns1;
-		no_state ns2;	//Il-formed, same type as before.
-	};

-	struct empty		//Empty, but not implicitly stateless.
-	{
-		no_state ns1;
-	};

-	struct contain1
-	{
-		stateless empty e;
-		no_state ns2;	//Il-formed, contains same type as stateless e.ns1
-	};

-	struct contain2 : stateless empty
-	{
-		no_state ns2;	//Il-formed, contains same type as stateless base class empty::ns1 };

-	struct works
-	{
-		empty e;
-		no_state ns2;	//Fine. `e` is empty but *not* stateless
-						//Thus `e` has identity, and so do all of its members.
-	};

-	struct fails : empty
-	{
-		no_state ns2;	//Il-formed.
-Base class is empty and by standard-layout rules
-						//has no identity.
-	};

-As noted in the last example, this would also require adding rules dealing with EBO interaction with stateless subobjects.
-There would also need to be a "first member" for non-stateless subobjects, similar to the standard layout rule.

-This would be quite complicated, but I think such rules can be hashed out.

-A first-pass at such a rule would be, for each stateless subobject, check:

-* Any stateless subobjects in the same object.
-* Any empty-but-not-stateless base class subobjects.
-	* Both of these recurse up the containment hierarchy.
-* The first non-stateless member subobject.
-	* Recursively check for stateless subobjects and empty-but-not-stateless base classes.
-	* Recursively check the first member subobject of each type.

 ### Ignore the problem

-We could just ignore the problem.
-After all, it would only be a problem in the most rare of circumstances, where:
+One solution considered was to just ignore the problem.
+The scope of the problem is such that it would only happen if:

-1. The user has created an empty type that gains state state through its identity.
+1. The user has created a PST that gains state state through its object identity.

 2. The user (or another user) uses this type as a stateless subobject.

-3. The user (or another user) uses this type as a stateless subobject more than once.
+3. The user (or another user) uses this type as a stateless subobject more than once in the same object.

-I would suggest that users who do #1 can defend themselves against #2 simply by declaring that the type has an NSDM of type `char`.
-Alternatively, we can define special syntax to allow users to actively prevent an empty type from being used as a stateless subobject.
+Users who do #1 can defend themselves against #2 simply by declaring that the type has an NSDM of type `char`.
+Alternatively, we can define special syntax to allow users to actively prevent a PST from being used as a stateless subobject.

 ### There is no problem

-Alternatively, we could redefine the problem.
-It only occurs when two or more stateless subobjects exist within the same stateless mass.
+Another solution examined was to redefine the problem.
+It only occurs when two or more stateless subobjects of the same type can alias each other within the same containing object.
 So we can simply declare that, when that happens, the objects are *not distinct objects*.
 One is an alias for the other.

 As such, we have identity only of the ultimate non-stateless containing subobject.
 If the user expects (given the above example) `multiple::ns1` and `multiple::ns2` to be different objects, then the user is simply wrong to think so.

-This sounds like the previous suggestion, but it really is different.
+This sounds like ignoring the problem, but it really is different.
 In the previous suggestion, it's a corner case.
-With this suggestion, we conceptually re-evaluate what it means for a subobject to be stateless.
-That being stateless means that the object shares its identity with all other stateless objects in the same non-stateless container.
+With this suggestion, we conceptually re-evaluate what it means to declare that a subobject is stateless.
+That being stateless means that the object shares its identity shall effectively lose its identity among any other subobjects of its own type within the same non-stateless containing object.

 That is, rather than declaring it to be an unfortunate bug, we embrace it as a feature.
 As such, we *actively forbid* implementations from allowing different stateless instances at the same level from having different addresses. `multiple::ns1` *must* have the same address as `multiple::ns2`.